abhchand/react-select-or-create/README.md

 ### `textForCreateItem`

-Text to display in the create item section
+Text to display in the create item section.
+This will be updated as the user types in the search input.

 **type**: `{String | Function(String searchValue)}`